waynetee/tp/docs/UserGuide.md

 * `sort buyer name desc`
   * Returns the buyer list sorted by name in descending order

-Shown below is the output for the valid input `sort buyer name asc` after having typed in `find buyer $min/200000 $max/400000`.
+Shown below is the output for the valid input `sort buyer price asc` after having typed in `find buyer $min/200000 $max/400000`.

 ![Find Buyer](images/SortBuyerUi.png)